Researcher Database

 The 6th FHS International Conference 2023/10

-• Effectiveness of internet-based mental health promotion intervention among Chinese women in Japan [Invited]
+• Effectiveness of internet-based mental health promotion intervention among Chinese women in Japan [Not invited]

 Luo Y, Sato Y, Ebina Y